StackExchange/apca-check/README.md

 To set custom thresholds for APCA checks, follow these steps:

-1. Use `custom` as the first argument when calling `registerAxeAPCA`.
+1. Use `custom` as the first argument when calling `registerAPCACheck`.
 1. Provide a function as the second argument, optionally accepting `fontSize` and `fontWeight` arguments.